Hebrew Diacritics Restoration using Visual Representation: Experiments

 While the \textit{Bag-of-Diacritics} auxiliary task led to a slight improvement in two-candidate selection accuracy, from 90.54\% to 91.41\%, and faster convergence, it did not achieve the intended generalization.
 This was demonstrated by a decline in performance when selecting from three candidates, where accuracy decreased from 73.55\% to 71.49\% with its introduction.

 However, longer finetuning does not always guarantee improved performance, so the exact finetuning steps for each setup are detailed in the tables.
 In this auxiliary task setup, extending the duration to 240K steps significantly decreased accuracy to 82.45\% for two-candidate selection and 63.19\% for three-candidate selection.
 This suggests that while auxiliary tasks might guide the model towards certain beneficial representations, they can also impose constraints on the flexibility of the embedding space.
 Consequently, we shifted our auxiliary task to predict both the diacritics themselves and their corresponding positions within the image embeddings, hypothesizing that this \textit{Auxiliary Pos.
 Encoding} setup would embed more detailed information about the diacritic patterns.
 Its performance for two-candidate selection was 89.17\%, a slight decrease compared to both the \textit{Basic} setup and the \textit{Bag-of-Diacritics} auxiliary task.
 However, for three-candidate selection, this setup achieved 76.56\% accuracy.
 This represents a notable improvement in generalization compared to both those setups, demonstrating that a better representation of the diacritics can indeed lead to better generalization of diacritical patterns.
+While the positional encoding task is more demanding, limiting absolute peak performance on two-candidate sets, the resulting structural constraint encourages better generalization.
+This advantage becomes evident as the task complexity grows with the addition of a third candidate.

 \paragraph{Balanced Data} To investigate the impact of potential bias towards the most frequent diacritization, we introduced a \textit{Balanced Data} training setup as an alternative to our standard frequency-based sampling.
 This setup capped the effective training frequency of the most common diacritization pattern for each word.
 Specifically, its frequency was limited to be no more than the combined frequency of all its alternative diacritization patterns (i.e.,~50\% of all occurrences).
 This ensures a more equitable representation of all forms during training, preventing the model from disproportionately learning the most frequent pattern and thereby allowing rarer alternatives to be adequately learned and distinguished.
 However, this approach did not yield any performance improvements.
 For two-candidate selection, the model achieved only 86.0\% accuracy, and for three-candidate selection, performance dropped to 67.25\% accuracy.
 This degradation suggests that artificially manipulating the frequency distribution of diacritic patterns might have disrupted the model's ability to effectively leverage contextual information provided by the context encoder.
 This could occur by hindering its capacity to learn the more nuanced and naturally-occurring relationships between words and their diacritizations, which are typically reflected in a natural frequency hierarchy.